Tilusha Ghelani

 Tilusha Ghelani is a British radio and TV comedy producer.
 She joined the BBC in 2002 as a producer in Radio Light Entertainment.
 She produced the TV series Nurse starring Paul Whitehouse, and now works on the BBC Comedy commissioning team.
 Ghelani served as a judge for the 2003 Perrier Comedy Award.

+Filmography

 Programmes she has produced and/or directed include: